Xomega-Net/Xomega.Docs/docs/modeling/overview.md

 </object>
 ```

-:::note
+:::tip
-The `config` nodes also serve as extension points where you can supply your own configuration for your custom generators.
+The `config` nodes also serve as extension points where you can [supply your own configuration](../visual-studio/extend/model#adding-element-extensions) for your [custom generators](../visual-studio/extend/generators).
 :::

 ## Global configuration